kf1day/ampere/README.md

 `pass` - AMI interface secret (default: ampere)

 `loyalty` - Multiplier for penalties upper limit (default: 3).
 In most cases than mean number of allowed authentication attempts.

 `chain` - name of chain in firewall table (default: ampere).

-`lib` - path to internal database (default: /var/lib/ampere/filter.db).

 `net` - network address of trusted network (default: 0.0.0.0 - consider any host is untrusted).